HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/README.md

 - **Combined Results**: Get a single, structured result summarizing findings from both text and image analysis.
 - **Clear Decisions**: Outputs a clear `ALLOW` or `DENY` check result.
 - **Detailed & Formatted Output**: Provides formatted violation details.
-- **Raw Data Access**: Includes a `RawResults` output variable with the original JSON from the API for advanced use cases.
+- **Raw Data Access**: Includes a `RawResults` output with the original JSON for advanced use cases.

 ## Configuration